 And what about sunbathing on the pebble beaches in Pula?
 Isn’t that uncomfortable?

 It certainly can be… Fortunately, there are a few options to overcome this!

 Firstly, you could hire a sunbed on the beaches where this is available.
 Secondly, many of the beaches in Pula have grassy areas behind them.
 And, as most of the beaches are quite short, you can lay on the grass just a few metres away from the sea.

 Finally, and this is what I did, was use an inflatable lilo on top of the pebbles to lie on.
 I then coupled this with my travel-friendly micro-fibre towel to stop me from sticking to the plastic.
 The combination of sweat, sun cream and seawater is like adhesive, I swear!
 But, it worked a treat and I was taking both the towel and lilo to the beach anyway!

 Is it safe to leave things on the beach in Pula whilst swimming in the sea?

 So, have you packed your swimsuit and goggles and booked a ticket to Pula yet?
 The beaches in Pula are some of the best in Croatia.
-And, there’s a lot of them!
+And, there are a lot of them!
 Hopefully, this guide has provided you with lots of travel inspiration for Pula.
-Let me know if you visit any of these beaches in Pula in the comments below!
+Let me know if you visit any of these Pula best beaches in the comments below!

 If you have any questions or want any more information drop a comment below and I’ll get back to you!

-Prices and offerings mentioned are correct as of January 2021 but are subject to change in future.
-You are responsible for your own safety and should assess your preparedness, travel insurance and physical fitness before attempting any watersports or cliff jumping.
+Prices and offerings mentioned are correct as of March 2022 but are subject to change in future.

 PIN IT FOR LATER!